jpspadeto/LJsimulation.jl/README.md

 ] add https://github.com/jpspadeto/LJsimulation.jl
 ```

-**To compute Leonard-Jones potential energy using the default data:**
+**To compute Leonard-Jones potential energy, the data to be used must be defined:**

 *Using default data:*